-The CO-OP program at the University of the Pacific
+The CO-OP Program at the University of the Pacific

-For fifty years, students in the School of Engineering and Computer Science (SOECS) at the University of the Pacific have gained real-world experience through our Cooperative Education program (CO-OP).
+For fifty years, students in the School of Engineering and Computer Science (SOECS) at the University of the Pacific have gained real-world experience through the Cooperative Education program (CO-OP).
 CO-OP is an experiential internship program for juniors and seniors to gain hands-on experience with an organization while earning academic credits toward their degree.

 Students practice and grow their engineering and computer science skills while enhancing the soft skills needed to thrive in their future careers.
 The CO-OP program is six to seven months long, or a semester and summer term of work experience.
 On average, students who complete CO-OPs earn $3,700 per month.

 Pacific’s connections and proximity to the Bay Area and Silicon Valley gives students the opportunity to do their internships at impressive tech-, start-ups, and Fortune 500 companies.
 An average of 200 employers per academic year partner with Pacific to recruit students.
 In the last three years, students have completed their CO-OPs at impressive companies such as Abbott Laboratories, Intel, NASA Armstrong Flight Research Center, and more.

 Practical Work Experience = Jobs for Recent College Graduates